SE-17-GroupQ/se17-Q/Ideas.md

   - Users need to input their expectations, such as, do they want to lose fat or build muscle
   - Expected time period.
 Like gain 10 lbs of muscle in 30 days
   - The program can automatically pick the right workout plan from the database
+- Android Reminder/Alarm with GPS Sensor (Reminds you of what to do when you enter a particular area)